zachallaun/lolcupid/README.md

 **Set up your database and environment.**

 This will take a while, as it needs to make a number of requests to the Riot API to seed your database.
+This command will:

+- Create the database
+- Pull in all champions and their data
+- Fetch Summoner and mastery data using a seed of 50 Summoners
+- Pre-compute recommendation scores between each pair of champions

 ```sh
 bin/setup